+San Diego County blood cleanup need not cost thousands of dollars.
 I'm Eddie Evans.
 I run my own cleaning business and do the cleaning myself.
-I guarantee my work and you have it in writing before work begins.
-In 16 years I've returned to two blood related cleaning jobs.
-Doing this type of work demands a willingness to return.
+I guarantee my work, and you have it in writing before work begins.

 I serve San Diego County's blood removal needs every day as needed.
 Call my telephone at any hour, any day to ask about blood cleanup issues.
 You need not ask for my services to talk about your blood cleanup situation.
-Whether a serious traumatic blood loss issues or a death cleanup, I'm here to offer my 17 years experience in the blood cleanup business.
+Whether a severe traumatic blood loss issue or a death cleanup, I'm here to offer my 17 years of experience in the blood cleanup business.

 Human blood's odors do not cause disease.
-Bloodborne pathogens are in blood, not the air.
+Bloodborne pathogens are in the blood, not the air.

 Biohazards from blood in most places under most conditions has some risk.
-It's a small risk for those using to wear gloves, mask, bleach, forethought, and caution.
+It's a small risk for those using to wear gloves, masks, bleach, forethought, and caution.

-I rarely go over $1,000.
+I rarely go over $1,000 for blood cleanup work.
 For most San Diego blood cleanup work, I offer a low price and a "not to exceed price" based upon our telephone conversation.
-I will not go lower than the low price in most cases, but it has happened; I will not go over my not-to-exceed price quoted on the telephone.
+I will not go more economical than the low price in most cases, but it has happened; I will not go over my not-to-exceed price quoted on the telephone.
 See this blood cleanup information page.

-If we could find a statistical average for my basic service charge, it would be $450.; if I arrive and see that the blood cleanup job is more involved than related on the telephone, not uncommon, then I will explain.
-In any case, you have a low price and not-to-exceed price as quoted on the telephone.
+If we could find a statistical average for my basic San Diego County blood cleanup service charge, it would be $450.; if I arrive and see that the blood cleanup job is more involved than related on the telephone, not uncommon, then I will explain.
+In any case, you have a low price and not-to-exceed price as quoted on the phone for blood cleanup.

-My blood removal fee reflects the cost of doing business in California.
+My San Diego County blood cleanup removal fee reflects the cost of doing business in California.
 Besides taxes, I have other recurring business expenses.
-Business insurance, biohazard insurance (because of the blood involved), vehicle insurance and maintenance, cleaning supplies, equipment, and tools, telephone, and most expensive, marketing.
-For example, it cost me many hours and many thousands of dollars for families and businesses in need of blood related services to find me on the Internet.
-I've cleaned blood related incidents all over California. (return)
+San Diego County blood cleanup business insurance, biohazard insurance (because of the blood involved), vehicle insurance and maintenance, cleaning supplies, equipment, and tools, telephone, and most expensive, marketing.
+For example, it cost me many hours and many thousands of dollars for families and businesses in need of blood-related services to find me on the Internet.
+I've done blood cleanup all over California. (return)

-- Who is the responsible party, the person making payment; the person with authority to open the premises and make decisions?
+- Who is the responsible party, the person making the payment, the person with authority to open the premises, and make decisions?

 - Is this cleaning task in a house, condominium, apartment, mobile home, recreational vehicle, other?